 There’s an extensive trail system near the pond for hiking, snowshoeing, cross-country skiing, and mountain biking.
 Swimming, kayaking, camping, campfires, and boating are not permitted at the pond.
 Catch and release fishing is reserved upon request for Equinox Resort & Spa guests only.

 The best part of Equinox Pond?
 A perfect view of Mount Equinox to enjoy with the people who matter most.

 **If You Go: Equinox Preservation Trust

-Parking for Equinox Pond is available in a designated lot off West Union Street in Manchester Village, just south of Burr and Burton Academy.
+Parking is available in a designated lot off West Union Street in Manchester Village, just south of Burr and Burton Academy.